 Nebraska has enacted modest gun safety measures, but can do much more to protect its communities from entirely preventable gun deaths.

 While Nebraska requires everyone who purchases a handgun to undergo a background check, individuals purchasing long guns from unlicensed sellers are not subject to this requirement.
-In 2017, Nebraska had the ninth-lowest gun death rate in the country and the 13th-lowest rate of crime gun exports.
+In 2019, Nebraska had the 10th-lowest gun death rate in the country and the 12th-lowest rate of crime gun exports.
 In addition to expanding its background checks law, Nebraska legislators could pass an extreme risk protection order law and regulate undetectable and untraceable firearms (also known as ghost guns).

 What Nebraska Does Well